Brock Stewart: Minnesota Twins

 On July 14, 2022, Stewart announced that he had signed a two-year minor league contract with the Minnesota Twins.
 In 11 games split between the Triple-A St. Paul Saints, High-A Fort Myers Miracle, and rookie-level Florida Complex League Twins, he posted a cumulative 0-2 record and 7.71 ERA with 16 strikeouts in 14 innings pitched.

 Stewart began the 2023 season with St. Paul, appearing in seven games and registering a 2.08 ERA with 17 strikeouts in 8 2/3 innings of work.
 On April 25, he had his contract selected to the active roster.
 Stewart posted a 0.70 ERA with 35 strikeouts in 25 2/3 innings before he was placed on the injured list with right elbow soreness on June 27.
 Stewart was activated from the injured list on September 26, and made three scoreless appearances to end the season.

 Stewart began the 2024 campaign out of the Twins' bullpen, compiling an 0.68 ERA with 17 strikeouts over his first 13 appearances.
 He was placed on the injured list with right shoulder tendinitis on May 3, 2024.
 After receiving a platelet-rich plasma injection, Stewart was transferred to the 60–day injured list on July 3.
 He was activated on July 24 but on August 9, it was announced that he would miss the remainder of the season after undergoing arthroscopic shoulder surgery.
 Overall, he made 16 appearances in 2024 with a 5.17 ERA.

 In 2025, Stewart remained healthy for the Twins, pitching 34 innings over 39 games with a 2–1 record and 2.38 ERA while striking out 41 batters.

 Los Angeles Dodgers (third stint)

 On July 31, 2025, the Twins traded Stewart to the Los Angeles Dodgers in exchange for James Outman.
 He only threw 3 1/3 innings for the Dodgers, allowing two runs on six hits before landing on the injured list with shoulder inflammation on August 12.
 He managed to pitch in a handful of rehab games for the Triple-A Oklahoma City Comets in September however he continued to experience shoulder discomfort.
 On September 26, it was announced that he would undergo season-ending shoulder surgery.

+After beginning the 2026 season on the injured list while rehabbing his injury, Stewart was activated to the roster on May 6.